 “There is only one sun.
 We can’t all claim to only have one way to use the light, but we can REDEFINE how we choose to express it. “

-Why are you passionate about this topic?
+Why are you passionate traveling + photography in general?

 What were the challenges for you in the beginning?

 JM:The challenges in the beginning can still come back to stir me.
 Walking through the streets or villages, seeing the broken world and complicated human condition, I can be overcome with a tug of war of questions and insecurities of purpose.
 There is a strong desire to maintain humility and dignity with a hope for a connection, even a collaboration, that gives a powerful message or story to a frame.
 I can often struggle with the truth and empathy and how photography can fit or play a role.

 Any tips when traveling as a photographer?
 Permits you aquire or anything specific to travel and photography?

 JM:I don’t have many tips.
 Besides the logistics of traveling requirements for different places like foreign visas and such, I do try to spend as much time as possible researching the place before I arrive.
 Also, getting to know and establishing trust with the people before getting the camera out.
 Awareness and compassion is key.

 JM: So far, my favorite places have been the ones that take the most work to get to or are the most challenging culturally when I arrive.
 Southern India blew my mind on so many levels, leaving me with weeks of heavy life processing after I left, and up North in the small Tibetan villages, I couldn’t get enough of sitting around in a circle on the floor with the locals, sharing in hot Momos (kind of dumpling) and tea.
 These two places, with their deep history and strong traditions, expanded my understanding of humanity and culture more than any other so far.